 I still don't know who built my REM SUPER DES alto but this quest led me to a musical instrument company named F.X.
 Hüller & Co.

-A little breakthrough: the REM SUPER DES alto was probably built for, or by an Italian company called L. Desidera & Figli Verona?
+A little breakthrough: the REM SUPER DES alto was probably built for an Italian company called L. Desidera & Figli Verona?
 A spin-off from Stowasser's Söhne.